Titrations

 General Reaction: Acid + Base → Salt + Water

-The point where the indicator changes color, close to the equivalence point.
+End Point: The point where the indicator changes color, ideally very close to the equivalence point.

-Choose an indicator that changes color at the pH of the equivalence point.
+Indicators: Substances chosen to change color at the specific pH of the equivalence point.

 Titration Curve